-- 3.1 Focusing on our purpose as a Council and outcomes for our Residents - 3.1.1 Identifying and communicating the Council's vision of its purpose and intended outcomes for citizens and service users this should be clearly communicated, both within the organisation and to external stakeholders - The North Tyneside Strategic Partnership (NTSP) provides a framework for partners to influence the Council's activity.
-A residents' survey is conducted annually and the re-established Residents Panel has been consulted on a variety of topics and issues. - The Council continues to monitor the Sustainable Community Strategy which has 4 priorities: - Regeneration: - Quality of Life; - Best Start in Life; and, - Sense of Place - The Council Strategic Plan presents the Council's priorities and outlines the main work programmes the Council intends to deliver over the next three years to achieve its ambitions.
-This includes a wide range of engagement activities with our stakeholders. - North Tyneside Council is committed to being a resident focused Council.
-One key requirement for achieving this is to ensure that residents' views are gathered and considered during the annual Council Strategic Plan and Budget Setting process.
-The Council Strategic Plan and Budget Engagement Strategy for 2012/13 will continue the stepped improvements to the process which we make each year.
-The Budget Engagement Summary Report provides a comprehensive summary of the outcomes of the budget engagement process and how the information provided by those individuals involved in the engagement events has been used in formulating the 2012-2015 Council Strategic Plan and Budget Setting process together with details of the various engagement activities. - An Annual Report is published each autumn, detailing the Council's activities and achievements, including its financial position and performance for the previous financial year.
-This is included in the Council's 'Widening Horizons' magazine, which is distributed to all households in the borough. - 3.1.2 Reviewing the Council's vision and its implications for the Council's governance arrangements - The Council is subject to audit by internal and external auditors and independent agencies.
+- 3.1 Focusing on our purpose as an Authority and outcomes for the community and creating and implementing a vision for the local area - 3.1.1 Exercising strategic leadership by developing and clearly communicating the Authority's purpose and vision and its intended outcome for citizens and service users. - The North Tyneside Strategic Partnership (NTSP) provides a framework for partners to influence the Authority's activity.
+A residents' survey is conducted annually and the re-established Residents Panel has been consulted on a variety of topics and issues. - Full Council continues to monitor the Sustainable Community Strategy which has 4 themes: - o Regeneration; - Quality of Life; - o Best Start in Life: - Sense of Place; and - In 2012/13 the Authority used an additional theme called 21st Century Council. - North Tyneside Council is committed to being a resident focused Authority.
+One key requirement for achieving this is to ensure that residents' views are gathered and considered during the Financial Planning and Budget process.
+The Council's Budget Engagement Strategy for 2013/14 continued the stepped improvements to the process which we have made each year.
+The Budget Engagement Summary Report provides a comprehensive summary of the outcomes of the budget engagement process and how the information provided by those individuals involved in the engagement events has been used in formulating the Financial Planning and Budget process together with details of the various engagement activities.
+In 2012/13 the engagement process was improved to include a broader range of events with key interest groups, having more information in the Authority's Widening Horizons magazine and introducing a feedback facility on the Authority's website.
+A new approach was introduced for the 2013/14 budget process which has resulted in greater levels of involvement than previous years.
+People have been able to contribute their views through a number of different ways at different stages, including through email and Facebook, through talking to Authority staff and partners out and about in the borough and through questionnaires on the authority website. - An Annual Report is published each autumn, detailing the Authority's activities and achievements, including its financial position and performance for the previous financial year.
+This is included in the Authority's 'Widening Horizons' magazine, which is distributed to all households in the borough.